 from a structure that may have been located on a contaminated site (such as a gas station, industrial site, etc.) or...from

-an older building that may have been painted with lead paint or insulated with asbestos at one time," warn John W. Vick and Joshua Poe in a University of Louisville container gardening guide.
+an older building that may have been painted with lead paint or insulated with asbestos at one time," warn John W. Vick and Joshua Poe of the University of Louisville.

 Plants that climb or have heavy fruit need supports like stakes, cages or a trellis so

 they don't flop all over the place.
-Staking also improves air movement through the garden.
+Staking also improves air movement through the garden and creates more growing space.
 Make sure your supports are

 tall and sturdy enough to support mature vegetables or fruit.